 I tried blogging it a couple years back, but the photos were just meh and I couldn’t bring myself to share an ugly coleslaw.
 So I was brushing up on my sides to serve on the Fourth of July, I remembered that this recipe existed and thought to myself– now is the time!

 I’ve always been a slaw fanatic.
 It probably started with my love for KFC coleslaw.
 What is it about that stuff that makes it so good??
-I have no preference on how prefer my slaw.
-It can be as the side to fried chicken or piled high on pulled pork.
-It doesn’t matter to me because it’s one of my favorite things.
-So far I have shared this Cilantro Coleslaw, Mexican Coleslaw with Cumin Lime Dressing, Asian Cabbage Slaw with Basil Ginger Dressing, an Apple Cabbage Coleslaw with Creamy Poppyseed Dressing, and this Fennel and Cabbage version (with bacon!).
-Can you feel the love??
+Needless to say I have no preference on how I serve my slaw.
+It can be as the side to grilled or fried chicken or piled high on pulled pork.
+It doesn’t matter to me because it’s one of my favorite summer sides.

 This is the slaw you want at your picnic or barbecue!
 It’s cream, crunchy and deliciously homemade!